 Masters research dissertations

-Titles and abstracts to systemic masters research dissertations from UK family therapy training institutes that were awarded distinctions or merits and from non-UK family therapy training institutes.
+Titles and abstracts of systemic masters research dissertations from UK family therapy training institutes that were awarded distinctions or merits and from non-UK family therapy training institutes.

 Chris Manning.
 The factors which affect fathers’ relationships with their children following relationship breakdown.

 In recent years, the impact of parental separation on children has become a subject of wide-ranging research.
 Within this, and given that in the British context 90% of children of separated parents continue to reside with the mother, there has been a growth in interest about the continued involvement of fathers in the lives of children who have experienced separation.
 This has tended to dwell on practical issues such as the importance of financial contribution to care of the children in maintaining father-child relationship, as well as the extent of contact in ensuring positive outcomes for children.
 Recent years have witnessed a greater interest in the quality of the relationship between father and child, rather than a straightforward focus on financial contribution and the extent of contact, as indicative of continuing involvement and positive outcomes.

 Research has tended to use mothers’ accounts of fathers’ involvement, with a growing importance attached to children’s views on the involvement of fathers in their care.
 With a few exceptions, the views of fathers on all aspects of this process have been under-reported.